VeePN Blog VeePN Blog

 Apart from being an intermediary that encrypts your connection to the internet, a VPN also hides your real IP address (a unique address that identifies your device on the internet)— one of its many strong suits.
 It does so by giving you the IP address of a private VPN server you connect to.
 This way, you don’t get an IP assigned by your ISP when connecting to the internet but an anonymous IP, meaning that third parties can’t track, store, or misuse your activity.
 Long story short — when you turn on a VPN, apps and websites you visit don’t see your device’s public IP address but a VPN server’s one, which can’t be used to identify you.

 Your location has to do a lot with your IP address — basically, your IP address contains some of your location information, which is usually enough to identify which country and city you’re in (it doesn’t provide your specific GPS coordinates, though).
 An IP address is allocated in a number of ways, but the thing to remember here is that it relates directly to your physical location and ISP.
 This, in turn, allows apps and websites to serve you localized content.
-So, it’s plain as day (since by hiding your IP, a VPN masks your location as well) that apps and websites will see the location of the remote VPN server you’ve connected to instead of your real one.
+So, it’s plain as day (you use a VPN to hide IP address, so it masks your location as well) that apps and websites will see the location of the remote VPN server you’ve connected to instead of your real one.

 Although your ISP can see how much data you’re transferring and that it goes to a VPN server, it can’t decipher it.
 A VPN routes your traffic through an encrypted tunnel that won’t give your ISP any useful information about your browsing activity — the latter remains under wraps.
 On top of that, your web activity is a mystery for other third parties along your connection (basically, anyone who can eavesdrop within your network, like your router owner).